joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/050-Attacks.md

 ### Cross-Site Scripting

-Cross-Site Scripting (XSS) is a web security vulnerability that involves injecting malicious scripts into web pages viewed by other users, allowing the attackers to circumvent the browser's security model or trusted zones.
+Cross-Site Scripting (XSS) is a web security vulnerability that involves injecting malicious scripts into web pages viewed by other users.
+This allows the attackers to circumvent the browser's security model or trusted zones.

 - Attackers inject malicious scripts into web pages.
 - Scripts execute in the context of the victim's browser (client-side)